 The Company has designated 10,000 shares of the Company's preferred stock as Preferred Stock - Series B at a stated value of \$1,000 per share.
 The Preferred Stock - Series B is convertible into common stock at a conversion price of \$0.75 per share.
 The Preferred Stock - Series B does not pay interest.
 The holders of the Preferred Stock - Series B are not entitled to receive dividends unless the Company's Board of Directors declare a dividend for holders of the Company's common stock and then the dividend shall be equal to the amount that such holder would have been entitled to receive if the holder converted its Preferred Stock - Series B into shares of the Company's common stock.
-Each share of Preferred Stock - Series B has voting rights equal to (i) the number of shares of Common Stock issuable upon conversion of such shares of Preferred Stock - Series B at such time (determined without regard to the shares of Common Stock so issuable upon such conversion in respect of accrued and unpaid dividends on such share of Preferred Stock) when the Preferred Stock - Series B votes together with the Company's Common Stock or any other class or series of stock of the Company and (ii) one vote per share of Preferred Stock - Series B is entitled to receive liquidation preference before the Common Stock.
+Each share of Preferred Stock - Series B has voting rights equal to (i) the number of shares of Common Stock issuable upon conversion of such shares of Preferred Stock - Series B at such time (determined without regard to the shares of Common Stock so issuable upon such conversion in respect of accrued and unpaid dividends on such share of Preferred Stock) when the Preferred Stock - Series B votes together with the Company's Common Stock or any other class or series of stock of the Company and (ii) one vote per share of Preferred Stock when such vote is not covered by the immediately preceding clause.
+In the event of a liquidation, dissolution, or winding up of the Company, the Preferred Stock - Series B is entitled to receive liquidation preference before the Common Stock.
 The Company may at its option redeem the Preferred Stock - Series B by providing the required notice to the holders of the Preferred Stock - Series B and paying an amount equal to \$1,000 multiplied by the number of shares for all of such holder's shares of outstanding Preferred Stock - Series B to be redeemed.

 On December 22, 2008, the Company entered into a Securities Purchase Agreement pursuant to which the Company sold and issued an aggregate of 4,033 shares of its Preferred Stock - Series B for an aggregate price of approximately \$4.03 million and warrants to purchase 1,875,467 shares of common stock at \$1.03 per share.
 The warrants expire on December 22, 2013.
 The net proceeds received after expenses were approximately \$3.93 million.
-The fair value of the warrants was recorded as equity and there was no impact on the consolidated financial position of the results of operations.
+The fair value of the warrants was recorded as equity and there was no impact on the consolidated financial position or the results of operations.
 As of January 1, 2009, the Company adopted ASC 815 and as a result the warrants were reclassified as liabilities using a Monte Carol Simulation model to estimate the fair value of the liabilities.
 At each reporting date, the change in the fair value of the liability is recorded in the Consolidated Statements of Operations .
 In addition, the Company entered into an Exchange Agreement (the "Exchange Agreement") with three holders ("Holders") of its outstanding Amended Notes.
 Pursuant to the Exchange Agreement, the Holders exchanged \$1.7 million of their outstanding Amended Notes and unpaid interest of \$6 thousand, and received 1,706 shares of the Preferred Stock - Series B. There was no gain or loss on the extinguishment of debt.

-As of December 31, 2009, there were 5,739 shares of Preferred Stock - Series B issued and outstanding.
+During the year ended December 31, 2010, 60 shares of Preferred Stock - Series B were converted into 80,000 shares of common stock.
+As of December 31, 2010, 5,679 shares of Preferred Stock - Series B were issued and outstanding.